Garden maintenance scheme

 Complete and return the following form depending on your local area:

-To join the scheme you must either be a pensioner (aged 60 or over) or disabled; and have no other
+To join the scheme you must either be of pensionable age and in receipt of state pension or disabled; and have no other

 adult at home who can help with the garden.
 Once you have filled in your form send